UVADS/DS-3001/week-11-reinforcement-lab/README.md

 1. Discuss with your team what you want to know.
 Where are you shaky?
 Where would you like more time to practice?
 2. N.B.: This is tricky, you need to put yourself out there, trust your partners, be vulnerable.

-All together: Tell the professor what you want to know, where do you want to reinforce
+All together: Tell the room what you want to know, what questions do you want to answer, where do you want to reinforce?

-## Reflect
-As we move on to part 2, take a moment to reflect on all of this and as you work the lab, keep these ideas in mind.

 # Part 2: Explore
 In part two we are going to rip into some data and explore.
 The overall goal is to reinforce what you started to learn in the past few weeks.
 Keep your questions in mind as we go, let them guide you.
 If you want to take a scenic route because it will help to reinforce, do it.
 Remember the goal is reinforcement, not completion of some assignment (you can always finish it for homework).